Find Trade Colleges

 • Pediatric Dental Hygienist

-In the United States, there were 207,900 jobs for Dental Hygienist in 2016.
+In 2016, there was an estimated number of 207,900 jobs in the United States for Dental Hygienist.
 New jobs are being produced at a rate of 19.7% which is above the national average.
 The Bureau of Labor Statistics predicts 41,000 new jobs for Dental Hygienist by 2026.
-Due to new job openings and attrition, there will be an average of 17,500 job openings in this field each year.
+The BLS estimates 17,500 yearly job openings in this field.

 undefined